jimratliff/GenoMac-user/README.md

 #### If a particular user has experimentally or inadvertently modified a setting set by GenoMac-user
 A user might have—either experimentally or inadvertently—changed a value assigned to a setting that had been originally set by Hypervisor.
 If that change is no longer desired, and the user wants their configuration to be restored to GenoMac-user’s canonical configuration, that user should [Run the Hypervisor](#run-the-hypervisor).

-Be aware, however, that rerunning the Hypervisor will reset the values of only those settings that GenoMac-user addresses.
+Be aware, however, that rerunning the Hypervisor will reset the values of at most only those settings that GenoMac-user addresses.
 If the user changed a setting on which GenoMac-user takes no action, rerunning Hypervisor will not reverse the user’s experimentation/mistake.

+There is an additional nuance if the setting a particular experimentally or inadvertently modified falls into the PERM category rather than the SESH category.
+A PERM-category setting is typically implemented by GenoMac-user *only the first time* that user account runs the Hypervisor.
+(SESH-category settings are implemented *every* time the Hypervisor is run.)
+In order to coerce the Hypervisor to reimplement a PERM-category setting, this user would need to manually delete the corresponding PERM-state file.[^DELETE_PERM_STATE_FILE_FOR_SETTING] (**TODO** Reference forthcoming discussion below.)

+[^DELETE_PERM_STATE_FILE_FOR_SETTING]: A user’s state files for GenoMac-user are stored in the user’s home directory at `~/.genomac-user-state`.
+Deleting a PERM state file in effect gives Hypervisor amnesia that it had ever implemented this setting for this user.
+Hence, the next time this user runs Hypervisor, it will implement this setting anew.

 ## The role of GenoMac-user within the larger Project GenoMac
 ### Context